bobbobbio/come_boy/README.md

 On Windows only the `speedy2d` backend is supported, so you need to build like this (the tests won't build since they need SDL2):

-`cargo build --bin come_boy --release --no-default-features --feature speedy2d`
+`cargo build --bin come_boy --release --no-default-features --features speedy2d`

 # Running Tests
 Run tests as follow.
 You only need to run `./download_test_roms` once.